CLASS POLICIES

 All registrations and payments must go through our registration software, called “ASAP Connected.”
 You can create or view your account at any time by going to: necenterforcircusarts.asapconnected.com.
 If you have any trouble finding what you are looking for, contact info@necenterforcircusarts.com.

-- All open session classes, workshops, and camps are for sale at necenterforcircusarts.asapconnected.com.
+• All available session classes, workshops, and camps are open for registration at necenterforcircusarts.asapconnected.com.

-- Enrollment for fall, winter, and spring session classes stays open through the first two weeks of each session.
+• Enrollment for session classes stays open through the first week of each session.

 If you are accepted into a program that requires an application or is by invitation only, you will create an account in our registration software and then we will get you enrolled and send you an email with an invoice.
 Your registration is confirmed once payment is received.

-If you are interested in trying a class, you may be able to drop-in during the first two weeks of a session.
+If you are interested in trying a class, you may be able to drop-in during the first week of a session.
 Drop-ins are subject to space and approval.
-Email info@necenterforcircusarts.com to request a drop-in spot.
+Email info@necenterforcircusarts.org to request a drop-in spot.
+Additional drop-in dates may be arranged by contacting info@necenterforcircusarts.org at least 48 hours before the class.
+We will bring your request to the coach for approval and then bill you for the lesson before you participate.

-- If you have to miss an adult session class, you can makeup up to two classes per session by attending open studio.
+• If you have to miss an adult session class, you can come to Members Only (if you’ve had your orientation) or Open Studio to make it up.
+Limited to two per session.

 Payment in full is due in order to confirm registration and enrollment in a program.
 The only exceptions are programs that are on a payment schedule.
 Any student who has not paid in full or is not up to date on their payment schedule may be asked not to participate.